-This video will show you how fast it is to make this savory dressing and serve a classic Caesar salad tonight.
+This video will show you how fast it is to make this savory dressing and serve a classic Caesar salad for dinner.

 There are always variations, even for the classics—anchovy or no anchovy, egg or no egg, white wine Worcestershire or regular—the delicious part is finding the one that suits you.

 The dressing ingredients are common pantry items except for maybe anchovies, so we’ll start there.